Filter Definitions

 Topics & Tracks

-This track includes sessions on the security aspects of using and leveraging cloud services, virtualization technologies/services, segmentation, container technologies, network function virtualization and hybrid architectures.
-Critical staffing and skills requirements will also be explored as well as business continuity planning related to rapid cloud-native transformations.
+The Cloud Security track includes sessions on the security aspects of using and leveraging cloud services, virtualization technologies/services, segmentation, Kubernetes, container technologies, rapid cloud native transformations, and hybrid architectures.

 Cryptography